Miskatonic-Investigative-Society/CoC7-FoundryVTT/.github/ABANDONED.md

 "CoC7.CoCIDFlag.error.document-not-found": "Document not found in world or Compendia matching the CoC ID "{cocid}", language "{lang}", and era "{era}".
 Please check your Era for the world setting.", "CoC7.CoCIDFlag.error.documents-not-found": "Documents were not found in world or Compendia matching the CoC IDs ({cocids}), language "{lang}", and era "{era}".
 Please check your Era for the world setting.", "CoC7.CoCIDBatch.title": "Batch set System ID (CoC ID)", "CoC7.CoCIDBatch.summary": "The CoC7 System has introduced a System ID (CoC ID).
 This allows the system to identify FoundryVTT documents for example skills.
 This page will allow you to set the id for existing {type} documents.
-The System ID should use the English translation of the name to support localization across all languages."
+The System ID should use the English translation of the name to support localization across all languages.", "CoC7.TokenCreationRoll.Title": "Rollable detected", "CoC7.TokenCreationRoll.Prompt": "This token has rollables characteristics or skills.<br>What do you want to do ?", "CoC7.TokenCreationRoll.ButtonRoll": "Roll all", "CoC7.TokenCreationRoll.ButtonAverage": "Average all"
 ```
 ## sv.json
-346 untranslated strings
+350 untranslated strings
 ```
 "CoC7.ActorIsTokenHint": "Actor is a token", "CoC7.ActorDataLinked": "Actor data are linked",